 You also may cope by doing things that are risky or dangerous.
 For example, you may drive too fast or be quick to start a fight when someone upsets you.
 You may end up hurting yourself or someone else.

 Certain ways of dealing with stress can be dangerous.
 If you start smoking or smoke more, you put your health in danger.
-Eating to relieve stress also can be dangerous if you gain too much weight.
+Gambling, over-spending money, self-harming, restricting or binging and purging food, and feeling driven to have an "adrenalin rush" with dangerous activities can all become dangerous as well.

 Working too much

-Work is a good thing.
-You learn new things, interact with others, and gain confidence.
+Work can be good because you learn new things, interact with others, feel productive and gain confidence.
 But working too much can be a form of avoidance.
-You may be working to avoid memories or to help yourself forget about the trauma.
-This is negative because:
+You may be working to avoid memories, avoid other people, or to help yourself forget about the trauma.
+This can become negative when it prevents you from seeking help for your PTSD, spending time with family and friends, or if it causes you to lose sleep, not eat properly, or lose a work-life balance.

 Learning how to cope with PTSD is part of your recovery.
 You can read about positive ways to cope with traumatic stress in our Self-Help and Coping section.
 You will also find information there about lifestyle changes that can help you cope with PTSD.